 Installation requires great care, the biggest risk comes from a ‘blowout’ where a wall section fails.
 This is not the ideal 'do it yourself' technique, we recommend getting pros.

 © Céline Lecomte

-SIPS consist of a panel made of polystyrene or urethane sandwiched between two sheets of OSB (oriented strand board).
-They make for a pretty quick install, are very well insulated, and quite airtight if installed correctly.
+Foam SIPS usually consist of a panel made of polystyrene or urethane sandwiched between two sheets of OSB (Oriented Strand Board).

-See about getting windows and door openings cut at the factory, otherwise you will be using a chain saw on site and will treat your neighbourhood and local environment to a blizzard of little foam balls that you will be finding for years.
+See about getting windows and door openings cut at the factory, otherwise you will likely be using a chain saw on site and will treat your neighbourhood and local environment to a blizzard of little foam balls that you will be finding for years afterwards.

 There are many other methods of wall construction, what we have covered here are the more common and cost effective techniques.
 There are a variety of natural fibres that are used for home construction and insulation.

 Hempcrete: a mix of concrete and hemp fibres.
 It offers great sound proofing, not the greatest R value.
 It's labour intensive during installation, but an absolutely beautiful textured finish.
 Hemp wall panels are just finding their way onto the market, and will likely offer significantly reduced labour costs.